JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 module.exports = RepositoryControllerImpl;
 ```

-A note on operationId: these are scoped to the swagger file, not to the path as one might hope.
+A note on operationId: think of these as scoped to the swagger file, not to the path as one might hope.
 Thus, in the example above `the repository GET method maps not to the repository controller's _get_ method, but to _getRepository_.

+### Step #5 - Services

+Optional, and, forthcoming.......

+Services are used by the controllers.
+They have no direct correspondence with the Swagger contract definition file.

 ## Running